Decomposition of free cumulants: Decomposition of free cumulants

 \begin{Remark} {\rm Let us also remark that there are no `repetitions' of identical $w$-Boolean cumulants when adding $k_{w}(a_1, \ldots, a_n)$ for $w\in \mathpzc{M}_{n}$ simply because these cumulants are defined in terms of $K_{w}(a_1(j_1), \ldots, a_n(j_n))$.
 This is natural since computing various cumulants of variables $a_1, \dots, a_n$ is based on different ways of convolving them and each $w$ indicates how this should be done.
 As concerns Motzkin cumulants, they serve as $w$-dependent tools to convolve $a_1, \ldots, a_n$.
-Of course, it may happen, as in the case of one variable considered in Example 10.2, that $B_w(a,a,a,a)=0$ for non-constant $w$ and thus all such `repetitions' vanish.
-Nevertheless, `repetitions' are needed when we consider orthogonal replicas with non-identical labels since otherwise the Motzkin cumulants and thus also scalar-valued Motzkin cumulants with mixed labels would not vanish. } \end{Remark} \begin{Remark} {\rm For each $n\in \mathbb{N}$, there is a bijective correspondence $\mathpzc{M}_n\cong {\mathpzc T}_{n}^{(3)}$, where ${\mathpzc T}_{n}^{(3)}$ is the set of Standard Young Tableaux with $n$ cells and at most three rows \cite{[EFHH]}.
-Therefore, the set $\mathpzc{M}_{n}$ can be replaced by ${\mathpzc T}_{n}^{(3)}$ in the decomposition of free cumulants of Theorem 10.2.
-In Fig.~4, we give the explicit form of the Standard Young Tableaux $Y_{w}$ with $5$ cells corresponding to $w\in \mathpzc{M}_{5}$, using the bijective algorithm constructed in \cite{[EFHH]}, where a more general result has been proved: $\mathpzc{M}_{n}^{(d)}\cong {\mathpzc T}_{n}^{(2d+1)}$, where $\mathpzc{M}_{n}^{(d)}$ is the set of $d$-colored Motzkin paths and ${\mathpzc T}_{n}^{(d)}$ is the set of Standard Young Tableaux with $n$ cells and at most $d$ rows. } \end{Remark}
+Of course, it may happen, as in the case of one variable considered in Example 10.6, that $B_w(a,a,a,a)=0$ for non-constant $w$ and thus all such `repetitions' vanish.
+Nevertheless, `repetitions' are needed when we consider orthogonal replicas with non-identical labels since otherwise the Motzkin cumulants and thus also scalar-valued Motzkin cumulants with mixed labels would not vanish. } \end{Remark} \begin{Remark} {\rm For each $n\in \mathbb{N}$, there is a bijective correspondence $\mathpzc{M}_n\cong {\mathpzc T}_{n}^{(3)}$, where ${\mathpzc T}_{n}^{(3)}$ is the set of standard Young tableaux with $n$ cells and at most three rows \cite{[EFHH]}.
+Therefore, the set $\mathpzc{M}_{n}$ can be replaced by ${\mathpzc T}_{n}^{(3)}$ in the decomposition of free cumulants of Theorem 10.4.
+In Fig.~4, we give the explicit form of the Standard Young Tableaux $Y_{w}$ with $5$ cells corresponding to $w\in \mathpzc{M}_{5}$, using the bijective algorithm constructed in \cite{[EFHH]}, where a more general result has been proved: $\mathpzc{M}_{n}^{(d)}\cong {\mathpzc T}_{n}^{(2d+1)}$, where $\mathpzc{M}_{n}^{(d)}$ is the set of $d$-colored Motzkin paths and, for each $q$, ${\mathpzc T}_{n}^{(q)}$ denotes the set of standard Young tableaux with $n$ cells and at most $q$ rows.
+Although this correspondence is used here only as a bijection between indexing sets, it gives another combinatorial interpretation of the decomposition in Theorem 10.4.
+Namely, the scalar-valued Motzkin cumulants appearing in the decomposition of $r_n$ may equivalently be indexed by standard Young tableaux with $n$ cells and at most three rows.